hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 Also, principal-component analysis (PCA) [`sklearn.decomposition.PCA`](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) was applied in an attempt for feature reduction.
 Given that all of our features were already mostly orthogonal — except possibly for the population-density estimates, themselves — PCA afforded no reduction in dimensionality.
 Furthermore, all of the DWT coefficients still contained significant information.

 Finally, meta-parameter searches of the `n_clust` number of clusters attribute for the kMeans algorithm [`sklearn.cluster.KMeans`](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) were performed.
+Figure 7 shows the results.
+The model did not produce significant silhouette scores.

 <p align="center">